Alansaji2003/AnimeFacts/README.md

     ```bash
     node index.js

 Your application should now be running.
-Open your web browser and visit http://localhost:3000 (or the specified URL if different).
+Open your web browser and visit http://localhost:3000.

-Additional Information

-Any additional information, usage guidelines, or notes about your project can be added here.
-Contributing

-If you'd like to contribute to this project, please follow the Contributing Guidelines.
-License

-This project is licensed under the License Name - see the LICENSE.md file for details.